 Each director is entitled to participate in any security-based compensation arrangement or other plan adopted by the Company from time to time with the approval of the Board.
-The directors are reimbursed for expenses incurred on the Company's behalf.
-In addition, during the fiscal year ended December 31, 2022, the Company compensated its non-executive directors by paying them \$2,000 per month for their services as directors.
+The Company's directors and management agreed to suspend such participation commencing January 1, 2023.